..why would they leave..?

 ← Pelican Point, where Sarus Cranes were first seen on Tinaroo Dam in 1967.
 Grazing ceased in 1990.
 Tall, dense pasture grasses and 8ha of planted trees now cover the site.
 Cranes only roost on the exposed margins for a short time after water levels drop.
 No cranes landed on 2 October, 2004 (TREAT and Eagle Eye).
 More images here and here.

 Explanation This 3,500 ha irrigation storage and a margin of surrounding land are owned by a government corporation, Sunwater.
 Grazing leases on this margin have been cancelled or not renewed but adjacent properties are still permitted to graze cattle down to the water.
 This is where most Tinaroo cranes roost, in at least eight (8) locations.
 Occasionally, when people are absent, cranes use grassed areas slashed for public camping adjoining State forest.
 Otherwise, due to dense tropical grasses and other regrowth, there are no roosts on ungrazed land except when water levels drop: but unless there is little rain, weeds quickly grow and invade this exposed shoreline.
 Some sites are subject to disturbance from waterskiers, more so since suburban subdivision of one former farmland roost.
 One significant site has no water (so no roost) at low dam levels.
+Some roosts are not used at high water level, raising the height of the dam wall would drown more roosts in wet years.

 2 | To remove 778 Sarus from Bromfield Swamp